-- 1. Write the value to the HLVDL3:HLVDL0 bits that selects the desired HLVD trip point. - Set the VDIRMAG bit to detect high voltage 2.
-(VDIRMAG = 1) or low voltage (VDIRMAG = 0). - Enable the HLVD module by setting the 3 HLVDEN bit. - 4.
-Clear the HLVD interrupt flag (PIR2<2>), which may have been set from a previous interrupt. - 5.
-Enable the HLVD interrupt if interrupts are desired by setting the HLVDIE and GIE bits (PIE2<2> and INTCON<7>).
+- 1. Disable the module by clearing the HLVDEN bit (HLVDCON<4>). - 2.
+Write the value to the HLVDL3:HLVDL0 bits that selects the desired HLVD trip point. - Set the VDIRMAG bit to detect high voltage (VDIRMAG = 1) or low voltage (VDIRMAG = 0). - 4.
+Enable the HLVD module by setting the HLVDEN bit. - 5.
+Clear the HLVD interrupt flag (PIR2<2>), which may have been set from a previous interrupt. - Enable the HLVD interrupt if interrupts are desired by setting the HLVDIE and GIE bits (PIE<2> and INTCON<7>).
 An interrupt will not be generated until the IRVST bit is set.